aberuwu/CesarMusicEmporiumAPIWrapper/README.md

 ## How to Run Demo App and API

--To run the demo app and Api, downoad the CesarMusicEmporium and CesarMusicEmporiumWebapp solution folders.
+- To run the demo app and Api, downoad the CesarMusicEmporium and CesarMusicEmporiumWebapp solution folders.
--In visual studio run both solutions at the same time -The CesarMusicEmporiumWebApp will need the API to be running in order to retrieve data -You can either make requests directly from the API using swagger, or use the CesarMusicEmporiumWebApp to make requests
+- In visual studio run both solutions at the same time
+- The CesarMusicEmporiumWebApp will need the API to be running in order to retrieve data
+- You can either make requests directly from the API using swagger, or use the CesarMusicEmporiumWebApp to make requests

 ## Endpoints